Postparietal: Fish and amphibians

-Many sarcopterygian fish (including living coelocanths) possess a large, robust plate at the back of the skull known as a postparietal shield.
+Many sarcopterygian fish (including living coelacanths) possess a large, robust plate at the back of the skull known as a postparietal shield.
 This plate consists mostly of the large postparietals along its midline, with smaller tabular bones and one or more supratemporal bones along its edge.
 The postparietal shield often articulates with the rest of the skull through a mobile joint.
 As sarcopterygians acquire more derived features and eventually evolve into tetrapods, the postparietals gradually shrink, losing their status as the largest midline elements of the skull and allowing the more anteriorly-situated parietal bones (and the newly acquired frontal bones) to acquire that status.
 The postparietals also becomes more solidly attached to the parietals.
 Most lissamphibians lack postparietals, with the exception of a few anurans such as Pelates (spadefoot toads) and Bombina (fire-bellied toads).
 In diadectomorphs, the postparietals fuse to each other.
 The seymouriamorph Discosauriscus has a high degree of interspecific variation in regards to postparietal fusion; they may either fuse with each other, not at all, or with the adjacent tabulars but not with each other.
 Closer to the base of amniotes, the postparietal shifts from the dorsal portion of the skull to the occipital (braincase) portion, sloping downwards in the process.